 Grand Central Centennial

-Grand Central Terminal stands as one of America's greatest transportation hubs and one of New York City's most iconic buildings.
-It is both a national institution and an international example of giving new life to an historic building that may otherwise have been destroyed.
-Over the course of a colorful and tumultuous 100-year history, Grand Central has gone from being simply the start and end points of long-distance rail travel, to being the iconic home of Metro-North Railroad and a destination for commuters, tourists and residents that boasts restaurants, cocktail lounges, a gourmet market, and numerous specialty shops.
-Its storied Vanderbilt Hall, once the receiving area for travelers, is one of the most-desired public events spaces in the city.
+MTA Metro-North Railroad is the steward of Grand Central Terminal, which stands as one of America's greatest transportation hubs and one of New York City's most iconic buildings.
+It is both a national institution and an international example of the success that can be achieved giving new life to a historic building that otherwise may have been destroyed.
+Over the course of a colorful and vibrant 100-year history, Grand Central has gone from being among the 20th Century's most significant start and end points for long-distance rail travel, to being both the flagship home of MTA Metro-North Railroad and a global destination for commuters, tourists and residents alike.
+The Grand Central "brand" includes boutique restaurants and cocktail lounges, a gourmet market, and many specialty shops.
+It draws thousands of national and international tourists each day and wows them with its varied offerings and tour programs.
+Storied Vanderbilt Hall, once the waiting room for long-distance travelers, is among the most-desired public event spaces in the city.

 - Google Translate